 Here are some quick tips to ensure you have the best possible recording quality.

-PREPARATION: Improve your focus group transcription by doing the following:
+Improve your focus group transcription by doing the following:

 - Test your recording device prior to the focus group.